Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Recent Performances

-- Against the Eagles in the NFC Wild Card round, Evans racked up 117 yards on nine receptions (10 targets) while scoring one touchdown.
+- In last week's outing against the Eagles, Evans totaled 117 yards on nine receptions while scoring one touchdown.

-- Evans has put up 253 yards over his last three outings (84.3 per game) with four touchdowns, hauling in 19 passes on 24 targets.
+- Evans has totaled 253 receiving yards (84.3 per game) and four touchdowns, hauling in 19 balls on 24 targets in his last three games.

 Evans' Tampa Bay Teammates